1867 flood of Chattanooga

 The 1867 flood of Chattanooga is the largest flood in the city's recorded history.
 The flood followed a period of heavy rain that affected most of the Tennessee Valley and lasted from March 7 to March 11, 1867.
 At its highest point, the water of the Tennessee River crested 58 ft above its normal level, and it inundated much of the city.
-As a result of the flooding, Chattanooga's residents began to raise the city's street level by about one story.

 Meteorology

 The flood of 1867 took place before reliable methods of meteorological data recording.
 However, it is known that days before the flood, a large area of Southern Appalachia including Tennessee, North Carolina, and Georgia experienced the same, large storm.
 The tremendous amounts of rainwater combined with the melting snow caused the tributaries and rivers of the Tennessee Valley to swell.
 In Chattanooga, the Tennessee River began to rise on March 4.

 Flood

 Starting March 4, 1867, Chattanooga experienced a four-day-long rainstorm.
 By March 9, all of Chattanooga's streets were under 4 to 8 ft of water.
 Because there was no warning sent out, most residents of Hamilton Country were unprepared for a calamity of this magnitude.
 In addition to many lives being lost in the flood, the city also experienced huge structural damage.
 Military Bridge, which, at the time, was the only bridge that connected the north and south shores, was washed away.
 Chattanooga's telegraph lines were also destroyed or washed away, leaving the Chattanooga residents unable to communicate with neighboring cities.
 Low lying croplands and livestock fields were washed away, leaving local farmers devastated, and businesses and homes along the shores of the river were completely destroyed.
 At night, the city fell victim to looting and violence while the Tennessee River continuously rose sometimes at a rate of one foot every hour.
 On March 10, the Chattanooga American Union wrote that "the losses of our merchants, businessmen, and citizens cannot be estimated."
 Though the exact death toll is unknown, many residents in Chattanooga and the surrounding areas were killed.
 Corpses floated through the city's flooded streets, and a man on the old Lookout Mountain road had claimed that he had seen fifteen bodies float past in a day.